 What is a loading dock?

-We can define loading docks as a logistical area of great importance where the loading and unloading of products within warehouses or industries are taken place.
+We can define loading docks as a logistical area of

 The fundamental aspect element that makes a loading dock stand out is the ramp, which makes it possible to bridge the gap between the transport vehicle, usually a truck, and the industrial facility’s floor level, achieving a perfect fit.